Nathan Tabor

 Research

 Nathan Tabor is a historian of Muslim South Asia and the wider Middle East, specializing in Urdu and Persian literatures and their patronage from the early modern period to the present.
 His research focuses on sociability and how Islamicate societies construct publicity and popular cultures.
-He uses ethnographic, historical, and digital humanities approaches to analyze a variety of Persian-, Hindi-, and Urdu-languages sources from the seventeenth century to the present.
+He uses ethnographic, historical, and digital humanities approaches to analyze a variety of Persian-, Hindi-, and Urdu-language sources from the seventeenth century to the present.

 Teaching